alexdevero/alex-devero-blog/__drafts__/draft--js-localstorage.md

 There are two things to remember when you want to store data in storage.
 First, The value you pass to `setItem()` method as a `key` and `value` must be strings.
 If you pass something else, it will be automatically converted to a string.
 This is important if you want to check for the type of value.
 That value will always be a string.

+The is especially important if you want to store complex data such as objects or arrays.
+In that case, one thing you can do is to use `JSON.stringify()`.
+This will convert the object, or an array, into a string and store it in this format in web storage.

+Later, when you will want to retrieve the data, you can use `JSON.parse()`.
+This will convert the string back to the original format, such as an object or an array.

 ```JavaScript
 // Storing data in local storage with setItem() method
 localStorage.setItem('age', '35')